Arriving at School

 Please keep the school informed if your child develops any allergies.

-There are many occasions when money is brought to school for trips, visits, or other activities.
-It would be appreciated if all money or cheques be in an enclosed envelope with the following details:
+There are occasions when money is brought to school.
+It would be appreciated if all money be in an enclosed envelope with the following details:

 Cheques should be made out to “Konini Primary School” unless directed otherwise.